 By differentiating with respect to $T$, we find

 This is the modified Dulong-petit law.
-In the absence of quantum gravity effects, ordinary quantum mechanics result will be achieved, which states that the heat capacity is independent of temperature.
-However, in quantum gravity domain one cannot ignore temperature dependence of heat capacity as is evident in correction terms.
-These temperature-dependent corrections reveal some phenomenological aspects of quantum gravity proposal.
+In the absence of quantum gravity effects, ordinary quantum mechanics result will be achieved, that states that the heat capacity is independent of temperature.
+However, in the quantum gravity domain one cannot ignore temperature dependence of heat capacity as is evident in correction terms.
+These temperature-dependent quantum gravity corrections reveal some phenomenological aspects of quantum gravity proposal.
 These features may provide also a direct basis to test quantum gravity in the lab.
-Figure 10 shows the heat capacity of solid based on Dulong-petit model at high temperature as a function of temperature.

-Specific heat of solid in Dulong-petit law within MDR has linear dependence on temperature (at least up to our adopted approximations), while without MDR it is temperature-independent.